 Companies in Luxembourg must pay corporate tax on their profits, but how much you’ll need to pay varies on the type of company you run and how much money it makes.
-This guide includes information on:
+Below, you’ll find details on:

 - The corporate tax system in Luxembourg